 When an SS officer twists her mother’s arm in the shower room, how does Ellie react?

 What is most ironic about the factory work at Augsburg?

+What did the dream about the golden bird symbolize to Ellie?

 What is Bubi like the first time Ellie and their mother see him following their transport from Augsburg?